redis/redis-doc/commands/client-list.md

-The `CLIENT LIST` command returns information and statistics about the client connections server in a mostly human readable format.
+The `CLIENT LIST` command returns information and statistics about the client connections server in a mostly human-readable format.

 You can use one of the optional subcommands to filter the list.
 The `TYPE type` subcommand filters the list by clients' type, where *type* is one of `normal`, `master`, `replica`, and `pubsub`.
 Note that clients blocked by the `MONITOR` command belong to the `normal` class.